Introduction to 'Leading and collaborating using online tools'

 You have a few ideas on the types of tools available now.
 With these and our top tips, you’re ready to get the benefits of them.

-Steps to leading and collaborating online
+Steps to leading and collaborating online:

 Define your needs

 What do you want these tools to help with?
-Think about where they could save you time, money or just make life easier
+Think about where they could save you time, money or just make life easier.

 Research tools

 Take time to explore and learn how to use the tools.
-Make the most of free trials and other ways to try and save
+Make the most of free trials and other ways to try and save.

 Start to use them!

 Lloyds Bank Academy is committed to providing information in a way that is accessible and useful for our users.
 This information, however, is not in any way intended to amount to authority or advice on which reliance should be placed.
 You should seek professional advice as appropriate and required.
 Any sites, products or services named in this module are just examples of what's available.
 Lloyds Bank does not endorse the services they provide.
-The information in this module was last updated on 29th September 2023.
+The information in this module was last updated on 20th November 2025.